 An omnichannel approach helps your brand win customer loyalty because it provides the convenient customer experience they crave.

-Given this, it may be self-evident why omnichannel selling is the future of retail.
+Given this, it may be self-evident why omnichannel commerce is the future of retail.
 But let’s look at some even more compelling recent trends.

 Since the start of the coronavirus pandemic, the dominant trend for multichannel retailers has been the rapid shift from in-person to online shopping.
 But now, as vaccines shine a light at the end of the pandemic tunnel, another shift is emerging.
 Customers are headed back to physical stores.